 Yes, eventually it’s about taking a big leap of cringe but it starts with small acts of resistance, of caring less.
 Start to think of obeying the cringe as another way of yielding to negative self-talk and minimizing or making ourselves smaller.
 Remind yourself that anything that has the potential to bring joy in life also runs the risk of being cringe: kissing, dancing, dating, starting a new hobby, traveling to a new country where you don't speak the language, making new friends, the first day of a new job.

 In a now-viral-thread from the first day of this year, Twitter user @isabelunraveled hit the nail on the head: "If you constantly chase your edge of cringe you are probably getting closer to truth and authenticity because that is precisely what cringes people out."
 She adds: "Conquering the fear of being cringe is fully a rite of passage to living life on your own terms."

 It’s true.
 So, in the name of living life on your own terms in 2023, do what makes you cringe.
 Do the aqua aerobics, run for the bus, be rejected by babies (I mean that torturous moment when you’re trying really hard to make a baby laugh and they start crying instead).
 Write long, mushy Instagram captions.
 Make comedy TikToks with your boyfriend because it's a bit of silliness in what can be a shitty world.
-Try really hard at the things you love and never again turn down your screen brightness on your phone on public transport to hide whatever godawful music you’re listening to (it’s The 1975).
+Try really hard at the things you love and never again turn down your screen brightness on your phone on public transport to hide whatever godawful music you’re listening to (it’s the Austin Powers soundtrack).

 Repeat after me: To be cringe is to be free.